lewis6991/async.nvim/CONCURRENCY_MODEL.md

 It's "running" when actively executing code, "awaiting" when suspended for an operation, "normal" when active but not running (this happens when it's starting another task), and "completed" when finished.
 You can check this with `task:status()`.

-The implementation uses a marker-based protocol to prevent misuse of coroutines.
-You can't accidentally call `coroutine.yield()` or `coroutine.resume()` on a task—the library enforces that all yielding and resuming goes through the proper async mechanisms.
+You can't accidentally call `coroutine.yield()` or `coroutine.resume()` on a task as the library enforces that all yielding and resuming goes through the proper async mechanisms.

 ## Error Handling

 Errors flow upward through the task tree.
-When a child task errors, that error propagates to its parent when the parent resumes execution.
+When a child task errors, that error propagates immediately to its parent.
 The parent will cancel any other running children and then fail with the child's error.

 Understanding error propagation requires understanding the execution model.
-Only one task executes at a time—all others are suspended.
+As Nvim's Lua runtime is single-threaded, only one task executes at a time and all others are suspended.
 When a task is actively running synchronous code, no other tasks can run.
 When a task suspends (via `await`, `sleep`, etc.), control returns to the event loop, which can resume other tasks.

-Errors are **level-triggered**: they're delivered when a task resumes, not at arbitrary points during execution.
 When a child errors, the parent's pending operation is cancelled and the parent resumes immediately with the error:

 ```lua